top of page

 The adjective 'bellicose' finds its etymological roots in the Latin word 'bellicosus,' which is derived from 'bellum,' meaning 'war.'
 In Latin, 'bellicosus' described qualities or behaviors associated with a readiness for war or a combative nature.
 This word ultimately evolved into 'bellicose' in English, reflecting the same meaning of demonstrating confrontational behavior and an eagerness or willingness to quarrel, fight, or even go to war.
 The etymology of 'bellicose' underscores its connection to the realm of conflict and warlike tendencies, highlighting its historical origins in describing individuals or nations inclined towards aggression and belligerence.

-Quiz: Find the meaning of the adjective bellicose:
+Find the correct meaning of the adjective bellicose:

 Try Again!